jeshraghian/QSNNs/README.md

 We provide a Jupyer notebook [here](), which includes documentation and information about our developed scripts and methodologies.
 This can be run in a Google Collaboratory environment without any prerequisites [here]().

 ## Code Execution of Standalone Scripts
-For more advanced users, i.e., those proficient with Python, we provide execute code in the form of Python scripts.
-Simulations can be run by configuring and executing `run.py` in each dataset directory.
+For more advanced users, i.e., those proficient with Python, we provide executable code in the form of Python scripts.
+Simulations can be run by configuring and executing `run.py` in each respective dataset directory.

 ## Requirements
 ### Jupyter Notebook